nl419/ga3-coming-out-of-our-shell/cfd.md

 - [x] Set up meshing scripts
   - Note: solid mesh and inner tube mesh are always the same
   - So only need to regenerate the outer mesh
+- [x] Set up all the regions
 - [x] Set up boundary conditions (can be copy-pasted to all cases)
+- [x] Automatically change the boundary types for the coupled faces
+  - See the tutorial case for deets
-- [ ] Set up all the regions
+- [ ] Iteratively fix all the mistakes you've made
-  - Create folders for all the different region BCs / fvSchemes etc
-  - Use toposet to set the region in each submesh ahead of time
-  - Then mergeMeshes
-  - Then splitMesh, I think...
+  - Stop it from asking for a transportProperties.
 - [ ] Set up velocity incrementing script
 - [ ] Set up script to monitor the average pressure and bulk temperature at both outlets
 - [ ] At the end of each run, write average pressure & temp to `.csv` file